Drag Race France season 1

 The first season of Drag Race France premiered on June 25, 2022.
 The cast was announced on June 2, 2022.
 The winner of the first season of Drag Race France was Paloma, with La Grande Dame and Soa de Muse as runners-up.

 Casting occurred in end 2021 with production starting in early 2022.
-On March 4, 2022, it was announced that the judges panel will include RuPaul's Drag Race season 12 contestant Nicky Doll, TV host and columnist Daphné Bürki and DJ and dancer Kiddy Smile.
+On March 4, 2022, it was announced that the judges panel would include RuPaul's Drag Race season 12 contestant Nicky Doll, TV host and columnist Daphné Bürki and DJ and dancer Kiddy Smile.

 The season consisted of eight one-hour episodes.
+The season was broadcast on the digital channel France.tv Slash every Thursday, but also aired on France 2 every Saturday night.
+It was available simultaneously on Crave in Canada, and on WOW Presents Plus internationally.

 Contestants

 Ages, names, and cities stated are at time of filming.